Skip to main content

 Plugin-contributed MCP Servers

-.mcp.json in the plugin is started by the CLI and included in the MCP status.
+.mcp.json in a plugin is launched by the CLI and included in MCP status:

 const servers = await q.mcpServerStatus();